-Oral surgery does require significant commitment — by you and your dental care team.
+Oral surgery does require a significant commitment by you and your dental care team.
 You’ll likely receive careful after-care instructions and may be asked to return for follow-up visits.
 Some procedures, such as root canals, also require multiple visits.
 Oral surgery is something we’d all like to avoid, but sometimes it’s just not possible.

 What to Expect During Oral Surgery

 Different oral surgeries involve different processes.
-And because every problem is different, there is no single treatment plan for everyone.
+Because every problem is different, there is no single treatment plan for everyone.
 But you can expect to go through a few standard phases during the procedure.

-First, you may be asked to fast the night before — no food and only water leading up to the procedure, particularly if you’re going to be put under general anesthesia or other forms of sedation.
+First, you may be asked to fast the night before.
+This means no food and only water leading up to the procedure, particularly if you’re going to be put under general anesthesia or other forms of sedation.

 Most procedures can be done on an outpatient basis.
-But more involved operations, such as jaw surgery, will require you to be in the hospital for a period — perhaps two to four days.
+But more involved operations, such as jaw surgery, will require you to be in the hospital for a period of two to four days.
 During the procedure, you’ll receive either local anesthesia, such as Novocain or a stronger drug, mild sedation, or general anesthesia.
 Instructions from your dentist may differ depending on which level of sedation.

-Post-procedure, your dentist will give you instructions for ways to control/ease your discomfort.
+Post-procedure, your dentist will give you instructions for ways to control and ease your discomfort.
 You’ll want to stop bleeding and address swelling.
 You may be advised to take over-the-counter pain medications and be careful about solid foods.
 Oral surgery, as we said, is no picnic.
 But the experienced team Lovett Splendid Atascocita will make you as comfortable as possible.

 Oral Surgery Fast Facts

 The demand for oral surgery is difficult to measure because it’s a specialty with multiple facets.
 But looking at a few specific areas gives a good idea of how widespread it is.
-The American Association of Endodontists estimates that oral surgeons perform in excess of 15 million root canals each year.
-That comes out to an average of 41,000 root canals per day.
+The American Association of Endodontists estimates that oral surgeons perform more than fifteen million root canals each year.
+That comes out to an average of forty-one thousand root canals per day.
 Oral surgery represents a fundamentally important element of the dental specialty.

 The Dental Care You Deserve at Splendid Dental Atascocita